Deploy resources with ARM templates and Azure portal

 Deploy resources from custom template

 If you want to execute a deployment but not use any of the templates in the Marketplace, you can create a customized template that defines the infrastructure for your solution.
-To learn about creating templates, see Understand the structure and syntax of Azure Resource Manager templates.
+To learn about creating templates, see Understand the structure and syntax of ARM templates.

 To deploy a customized template through the portal, select Create a resource, search for template. and then select Template deployment.